Eric Woolfson: Musical theatre

 Woolfson explained his career switch during an interview in 2004:

 I eventually developed The Alan Parsons Project as a vehicle but then I realised that there was more to it than that and that Andrew Lloyd Webber was right and that the stage musical was a fulfilling media for a writer like myself.
 I got into stage musicals in the mid-1980s.

 His first three musicals were Freudiana (1990), about Sigmund Freud; Gaudi (1993), about Antonio Gaudi, and Gambler (1996).
 A fourth musical Edgar Allan POE, based on the life of the author, was given a world premiere concert production at Abbey Road studios, London in 2003.
 An album was released in 2003 as Poe: More Tales of Mystery and Imagination (this contains some but not all of the songs from the stage version), and a musical album CD Edgar Allan Poe (containing the complete musical score of 17 songs) and a DVD of the POE Abbey Road concert were released in 2009.

 Dancing with Shadows (inspired by the anti-war play Forest Fire by the Korean playwright Cham Bum-Suk and with a book by Ariel Dorfman) was premiered in July 2007 in Korea.

 Personal life

 Woolfson married his wife Hazel in 1969 and they had two daughters and four grandchildren.
 Politically, he was a centrist, supporting the Social Democratic Party (SDP) throughout the 1980s.
 A friend of the SDP's second leader, David Owen, Woolfson refused to back the party's merger with the Liberal Party in 1988 and instead followed Owen into the 'continuing' SDP, of which he was a trustee (alongside David Sainsbury and Sir Leslie Murphy) until it was dissolved in 1990.
+According to his daughter, Woolfson was a "confirmed but respectful atheist".

 Death

 Woolfson died from kidney cancer in London on 2 December 2009.
-He was survived by his wife, daughters Sally Seddon and Lorna Covington and four grandchildren.
 He is buried in Cathcart Cemetery near Glasgow.